 For many, the process of creating a business plan seems daunting, but that doesn’t have to be the case.
-We’ve done the research for you.
-We’ve searched the statistics, journals, and reports within the Small Business Administration‘s website to give you the outline for what should be in a good business plan.
-Use this business plan as you create your company, restructure your company, or do a yearly review within your company to increase revenue and company cohesiveness.
+We’ve outlined it for you.
+We’ve combed through numerous journals and reports on the SBA’s website, learned during the receiving of our many business certifications and experienced what works in the real world through our years of working with business owners.
+We know what needs to be in a good business plan.
+Use your business plan as you create your company, restructure your company, or do a yearly review within your company to increase revenue and company cohesiveness.

 Why is a good business plan so important?
 Is it just to make “more” money?
 No, it’s vital to sustaining your business!
 According to recent reports, over half a million businesses start each and every month, but only one-third of those businesses make it to their five-year anniversary.
 One of the key reasons businesses fail is that owners do not create and follow a business plan.
-This all-important document synthesizes all business goals and outlines steps the company needs to follow to meet those goals.
-In essence, the document serves as a business blueprint for how the business should run and act.
+This all-important document synthesizes all business goals while outlining the steps your company needs to follow to meet those goals.
+In essence, the document serves as a blueprint for how the business should run and act.

-In the first section, you will want to give a little review of what you do.
-When the readers see your plan, they should get the gist of your business with this small introduction.
-Here, you will include;
+In the first section, you want to give a little review of what you do.
+When the readers see your plan, they should easily get the gist of your business with this small introduction.
+Here, you will include:

-After the company description, you will present the findings of all market research conducted.
+After the company description, you will present the findings of all market research.
+It will answer:

 Description and Outlook – Firstly, you will need to have a brief description of your industry, its historic growth rate, and any other trends.
 In addition to this, you need information on the customer groups.

 Target Market – When you first start your business, you have a niche in mind.
 State who the target market is.
 Additionally, you will include as much information as you can about your target market including past sales and forecasted growth.